A Golden Age for Investment in Alternatives

 Conclusion

-Today, fortunately, we can access products that function similarly to institutional investor-caliber hedge funds such as LS Opportunity Fund in the liquid and transparent form of a regulated mutual fund.
+Today, we can access products like the LS Opportunity Fund, which offers everyday investors access to whom we believe are some of the best investment and hedge fund managers in the business, in the liquid and transparent form of a regulated mutual fund.
 A month ago, Nobel Laureate Daniel Kahneman, an Israeli American psychologist, passed away.
 Kahneman was awarded a Nobel Prize in economics for his pioneering research in behavioral finance, including prospect theory and loss aversion, in which he demonstrated that investors feel far worse about $100 of investment losses than they feel better about making $100.
 A long-short equity fund such as LS Opportunity, which seeks to limit downside losses and turbulence during the inevitable bouts of equity market volatility, is designed to keep jumpy humans invested in the market to earn the attractive long-term expected returns of equities.

 [1]https://www.morganstanley.com/ideas/alternative-investments-portfolio-diversification, November 1, 2022